Be-FaaS/BeFaaS-framework/README.md

 ### Citation

 If you use this software (or parts of it) in a published work, please include a citation similar to the following BibTex notice.
-We will update this entry once we have finished a complete software documentation for our work.

 ```bibtex
 @Manual{faasterMetrics2020,